elizerdim/rest-coutries-api/README.md

 ## What I learned

 This project turned out to be quite educational for me.
 I struggled with quite a few things, spent hours on research, and came out with a deeper understanding of React, React Hooks, asyncronous JavaScript and how to handle it in React, Node.js, Vite, differences between bundlers and npm packages (espacially that not all of them can be used with Vite).
+It has quite a number of commits because I tried out a lot of things, the process was quite experimental, but I'm happy with how it turned out.
 Here is of the things I learned (probably not exhaustive):

 - I used `data-*` attribute and `[data-theme='dark']` CSS selector to manage color mode change easily (see the Useful resources section for the article), and also used `(prefers-color-scheme: dark)` media rule: